 - The APEX Project’s steering committee has represented the diverse identities and experiences of our community and served as accountability and leadership oversight throughout the project.

 - More than 2,650 community members identified issues of inequity across the Hamilton County public school system and envisioned solutions to those problems through a public survey period.

 - A team of researchers analyzed the survey responses to identify the 25 most commonly cited issues and solutions.
 Those solutions were made into an interactive voting experience, outfitted in a little red school bus, and toured around Hamilton County to public spaces for two weeks.
 Nearly 1,500 community members voted on their top priorities among the 25 solutions originally identified by the community.

-- The 10 highest prioritized solutions now form the basis of the APEX Policy Platform.
-See below for the 10 solutions, join us at the policy platform presentation on February 22 (register here!), and take action to help ensure each of these solutions is implemented by the many decision makers and stakeholders impacting our schools!
+- The 10 highest prioritized solutions (below) now form the basis of the APEX Policy Platform.
+Take action to help ensure each of these solutions is implemented by the many decision makers and stakeholders impacting our schools — join the Equity Collective!

 The solutions below are categorized by the groups that can take action to implement them.
 There are an equal number of solutions per group because every individual and entity shares responsibility for ensuring a great education to every child in this community.